CustomTypeOne/LoopPatches/README.md

     * You want to be in LoopWorkspace/Loop NOT LoopWorkspace/Loop/Loop
 * Locate the Settings.bundle file - you will use that next

 Return to Xcode, which was used to build the fresh Loop-dev download to a simulator.
+Refer to the graphic below to see the arrangement for Xcode needed for this next step.

 * Click on the folder icon in the left pane of Xcode
 * Click on the icon to the left of the Loop folder to open it (you should see Scripts, Common, etc)